climatescope/climatescope.org/app/_en_country/guyana.md

 published: true
 ---

-Guyana’s demand for electricity grew18% in the five years to the end of 2015.
+Guyana’s demand for electricity grew 18% in the five years to the end of 2015.
 That growth, plus the volatility of fossil fuel prices, highlights the country’s need for a renewable energy policy framework.
 Its renewables policy is limited to tax incentives.

 Guyana’s electricity market is controlled by the state-owned Guyana Power and Light (GPL), a vertically integrated company responsible for electricity distribution, transmission and part of the country’s generation portfolio.
 The power market includes independent power producers, which must sell their electricity to GPL.